quantum5/win2xcur/README.md

 `win2xcur` is more than a simple image conversion tool.
 It preserves the cursor hotspot and animation delay, and has an optional mode to add shadows that replicates Windows's cursor shadow effect.

+`x2wincur` is a tool that does the opposite: it converts cursors in the Xcursor format to Windows format (`*.cur`, *.ani`), allowing to use your favourite Linux cursor themes on Windows.

 ## Installation